-- SC8.7.1 A student may appeal, in writing, to the appropriate Dean of School, who shall be the Dean (or his/her nominee) of the School in which the module concerned resides. - SC8.7.2 The appeal may be against any finding taken in relation to an alleged breach of academic conduct regulations and must be submitted within ten working days of receipt by the student of any decision by an ACO. - SC8.7.3 An appeal may be made on one of the following grounds: - i) The penalty was out with the scope of the Regulations set out in section
+- SC8.7.1 A student may appeal, in writing, to the appropriate Dean of School, who shall be the Dean (or their nominee) of the School in which the module concerned resides. - SC8.7.2 The appeal may be against any finding taken in relation to an alleged breach of academic conduct regulations and must be submitted within ten working days of receipt by the student of any decision by an ACO. - SC8.7.3 An appeal may be made on one of the following grounds: - i) The penalty was out with the scope of the Regulations set out in section SC8.3. - ii) There was a procedural irregularity in the process undertaken by the Academic Conduct Officer which materially influenced the final decision - iii) The decision reached was unreasonable as a result of the Academic Conduct Officer's actions or omissions. - iv) The penalty imposed was unreasonable or in excess of the penalties specified in section SC8.3. - v) New evidence is now available which might have caused the ACO to reach a different conclusion, but could not have been made available at the time of the investigation meeting.
+In such cases an explanation/evidence as to why the material could not have been made available for the investigation meeting should be provided.

-SC8.3.

-- ii) There was a procedural irregularity in the process undertaken by the Academic Conduct Officer which materially influenced the final decision. - iii) The decision reached was unreasonable as a result of the Academic Conduct Officer's actions or omissions. - iv) The penalty imposed was unreasonable or in excess of the penalties specified in section SC8.3. - v) New evidence is now available which might have caused the ACO to reach a different conclusion, but could not have been made available at the time of the investigation meeting. - SC8.7.4 The Dean will notify the outcome to the appellant as soon as reasonably practicable and no later than fifteen working days after the receipt of the appeal. - SC8.7.5 If the Dean allows the appeal s/he may review or set aside the penalty imposed.
+- SC8.7.4 The Dean will notify the outcome to the appellant as soon as reasonably practicable and no later than fifteen working days after the receipt of the appeal. - SC8.7.5 If the Dean allows the appeal they may review or set aside the penalty imposed.
 The Dean will be responsible for ensuring their decision is communicated to the appellant and any relevant academic and administrative staff.